MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/overview.md

 ## Quick start

-For an Administrator, the quick start guide should take around 30 minutes and by the end have configured Azure Active Directory, Azure DevOps, and the Power Platform environments.
+For an administrator, the quick start guide should take around 30 minutes and by the end have configured Azure Active Directory, Azure DevOps, and the Power Platform environments.

 1. Validate organization [maturity model](./maturity/overview.md#quick-start) for ALM.